brekk/mad-notes/notes/Core - Data Types.md

   Left(error) => "Error: " ++ error
 }
 ```
 (For the purposes of this example we're assuming that this `x` value is of type `Either String String`.
-Note that if we omitted the `Left` deconstruction above, we would get an [[DX - Warnings|incomplete pattern warning]])
+Note that if we omitted the `Left` deconstruction above, we would get an [[Warnings|incomplete pattern warning]])

 ### Implicit deconstruction
 For convenience and composition, a `where` deconstruction without an explicit parameter is treated like a unary function which expects one parameter.
 Taking the example from above, the following code results in the same behavior: